joao-conde/feup-ldso/README.md

 ### Running tests
 On the `server` directory, run `npm run test`.

-### Deployment
+## Deployment

+#### Production
+This environment is mapped to the repository's _master_ branch.

+The result of the *production server* deployment can be observed at http://impactup.westeurope.cloudapp.azure.com/api

+The result of the *production web-app* deployment can be observed at http://impactup.westeurope.cloudapp.azure.com/

+The result of the *mobile app* deployment can be observed at https://expo.io/@ldsot3g1/impact-up

+#### Staging
+This environment is mapped to the repository's _develop_ branch.

+The result of the *staging server* deployment can be observed at http://impactup.westeurope.cloudapp.azure.com/dev/api

-The result of the server deployment can be observed at http://51.144.252.180/api
+The result of the *staging web-app* deployment can be observed at http://impactup.westeurope.cloudapp.azure.com/dev/